Independence property of the Busemann function in exactly solvable KPZ models: Main results

 \subsection{Busemann function}

-The Busemann function naturally emerges as a powerful tool for analyzing the properties of semi-infinite geodesics or semi-infinite polymers.
-It is named after the German mathematician Herbert Busemann, who introduced this concept in the context of (nonrandom) metric geometry.
-Then the idea was brought to the study of semi-infinite geodesics in a closely related model called first-passage percolation, in seminal works \cite{MR2114988,Hof-08, New-95}.
+The Busemann function is named after the German mathematician Herbert Busemann, who introduced this concept in the context of (nonrandom) metric geometry.
+Then the idea was brought to the study of semi-infinite geodesics in a closely related non-solvable KPZ model called first-passage percolation, in the seminal works \cite{MR2114988,Hof-08, New-95}.
+In the exactly solvable KPZ models, the Busemann functions have been an essential tool for understanding the random geometry and the space-time profiles through coupling techniques, which we briefly introduced in Section \ref{intro}.

-In the context of the CGM, for $x, y \in \mathbb{Z}^2$, the Busemann function in the direction $\xi[\rho]$ is defined as
+In the context of the CGM, for $\mathbf x, \mathbf y \in \mathbb{Z}^2$, the Busemann function in the direction $\boldsymbol \xi[\rho]$ is defined as

-where $\coal^\rho(x,y)$ is the coalescent point of the semi-infinite geodesics $\bgeod{\,\rho}{x}$ and $\bgeod{\,\rho}{y}$.
-Alternatively, it can also be seen as the following almost sure limit, where $v_N$ is a sequence of vectors such that $|v_N|_1 \to \infty$ and $v_N/|v_N|_1 \to \xi[\rho]/|\xi[\rho]|_1$,
+where $\coal^\rho(\mathbf x,\mathbf y)$ is the coalescent point of the semi-infinite geodesics $\bgeod{\rho}{\mathbf x}$ and $\bgeod{\rho}{\mathbf y}$.
+Alternatively, it can also be seen as the following almost sure limit, where $\mathbf v_N$ is a sequence of vectors such that $|\mathbf v_N|_1 \to \infty$ and $\mathbf v_N/|\mathbf v_N|_1 \to \boldsymbol\xi[\rho]/|\boldsymbol\xi[\rho]|_1$,

 The second definition is useful in the positive-temperature setting, as there are no geodesics.
-Thus, the Busemann function in the inverse gamma polymer is defined as the limit of the difference between two free energies:
+Thus, the Busemann function in the inverse-gamma polymer is defined as the limit of the difference between two free energies:

-We note that the existence of these limits is non-trivial, and proofs can be found in \cite{CGMlecture} for the CGM and \cite{Geo-etal-15} for the inverse gamma polymer.
+We note that the existence of these limits is non-trivial, and proofs can be found in \cite{CGMlecture} for the CGM and \cite{Geo-etal-15} for the inverse-gamma polymer.

-For a fixed direction, the significance of the Busemann function is that it establishes a connection between the semi-infinite geodesic in the CGM and another related model known as the (increment) stationary last-passage percolation.
-In the positive-temperature setting, it connects the semi-infinite polymer measure in the inverse gamma polymer to the (ratio) stationary inverse gamma polymer.
+For a fixed direction, one significance of the Busemann function is that it establishes a coupling between the semi-infinite geodesic in the CGM and the geodesics in CGM starting with stationary initial conditions, also known as the (increment) stationary last-passage percolation.
+In the positive-temperature setting, it connects the semi-infinite polymer measure in the inverse-gamma polymer to the (ratio) stationary inverse-gamma polymer.
 These connections enable us to study various important geometric properties in these models.
 For instance, it allows us to quantify the coalescence speed of two semi-infinite geodesics or the sampled paths from two semi-infinite polymer measures from two different starting points \cite{dual, ras-sep-she-, seppcoal}.